• Skip to primary navigation

 Bake for 18 minutes.

-A cupcake pan holding baked cupcakes on a table.
+A cupcake pan holding Fireball cupcakes that have been baked on a table.

 The bowl of a stand mixer with cake batter and fireball whisky.